tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 # Market Power

-The mode of demand and suppy
+The model of demand and supply applies to a competitive market.
+- This is characterised by a large number of small firms, free entry and exit and very lit